A Fortunate Life: Other media

-Mini series
+Miniseries

-A Fortunate Life was a mini series based on the novel, which screened in 1986 on the Nine Network.
+A Fortunate Life was a miniseries based on the novel, which screened in 1986 on the Nine Network.
 It was narrated by Bill Kerr and featured many well known Australian actors.
-It starred a cast of young actors who started their careers in this series: Scott Bartle (plays Bert aged 5), Antony Richards (Bert aged 9), Benedict Sweeney (Bert aged 14) and Donovan Curyer Oshlack (plays Roy aged 14–16).
+It also starred a cast of young actors who started their careers in the series: Scott Bartle, Antony Richards, Benedict Sweeney and Donovan Curyer Oshlack.
 It was filmed in Mount Tom Price, Coolgardie, Kalgoorlie, Bunbury, Mullewa, Fremantle and Victoria Park.

-The mini-series was released on DVD by Umbrella Entertainment in March 2008 and is compatible with all region codes.
+The miniseries was released on DVD by Umbrella Entertainment in March 2008 and is compatible with all region codes.
 As of May 2020 it was available for streaming on Amazon Prime Video in Australia.